-Licensees in Rhode Island are required to take at least 6 hours of Professional Ethics during each three-year recertification cycle, which can be counted toward the full 120-hour requirement.
-This can include programs devoted to the AICPA Code of Professional Conduct and opinions issued thereunder.
-Programs relating to the legal, professional or ethical codes of any authoritative organizations or accounting professional specialty organizations are also applicable as means of fulfilling the Rhode Island CPE ethics requirement.
+Licensees in Rhode Island must also take at least 6 hours of Professional Ethics during each three-year recertification cycle.
+Of course, these hours count toward the full 120-hour requirement.
+And furthermore, this can include programs devoted to the AICPA Code of Professional Conduct and opinions issued thereunder.
+Alternatively, programs relating to legal, professional or ethical codes of authoritative organizations also apply.
+So, there are multiple means of fulfilling the Rhode Island CPE ethics requirement.

 Credit Limitations and Calculation

-Instruction of educational or information presentations is one possible way for CPAs in Rhode Island to partially complete their CPE requirements.
-With this method, it is acceptable to earn up to 60 hours per period.
-Credit for this method is determined by adding the presentation time and preparation time, where prep time is limited to twice the length of the presentation itself.
+Instructing educational presentations is one possible way for CPAs in Rhode Island to partially complete their CPE requirements.
+Overall, with this method, it is acceptable to earn up to 60 hours per period.
+Licensees can determine credit amounts by adding the presentation time and preparation time together.
+However, prep time should not extend beyond twice the length of the presentation itself.

-Another method of earning CPE credit is through personal development and marketing opportunities, which is limited to 24 hours per cycle.
-Included in this are the following subject areas:
+Other methods for earning CPE credit include personal development and marketing opportunities, limited to 24 hours per cycle.
+Encompassed in this are the following subject areas:

 - Business Management and Organization

 It is further possible to earn CPE credit for authoring and publishing relevant material.
 Like instruction, this method is limited to no more than 60 hours per period.

 Self-study credit must be approved by the NASBA Quality Assurance Service or be interactive in nature.
 This method is limited to 80 hours per recertification period.

 Partial credits are acceptable to the Board in 0.2, 0.5 or 1 hour amounts.